logzio/logz-docs/_source/user-guide/cloud-siem/siemplify.md

 ##### Add the Logz.io Playbook

-In your Siemplify workspace, add the playbook **Logz.io Indicator Hunting**.
+In your Siemplify workspace, import the playbook **Logz.io Indicator Hunting**.

 The playbook makes use of the following actions: